Postdoctoral Fellowship in the Public Humanities

-AA/EOE.
 Northwestern University is an Equal Opportunity, Affirmative Action Employer of all protected classes including veterans and individuals with disabilities.
-Women and minorities are encouraged to apply.
+Women, racial and ethnic minorities, individuals with disabilities, and veterans are encouraged to apply.
 Hiring is contingent upon eligibility to work in the United States.

 ONLINE APPLICATION INSTRUCTIONS

-1. Please prepare PDF files and determine three references (for a description of what files are needed, see below).
-Only then should you proceed to the online application portal.
-All required fields must be filled in before you click on the "Submit Application" button.
-The system will not accept incomplete applications, and partial applications cannot be saved and worked on at a later time.
+- Please prepare PDF files and determine two references (for a description of the files that are needed, see below).
+Only then should you proceed to the Online Application Portal because the system will not accept incomplete applications.
+All required fields must be filled in before you click the "Submit Application" button.

-4. APPLICATION DOCUMENTS SECTION.
+- APPLICATION DOCUMENTS SECTION.
 Please upload the following application documents (PDFs) in the application portal.
-No document may exceed 8M in size.
-File names should not contain parentheses, quotation marks, or other such characters:
+Document size limits are listed in the application (7MB-8MB).
+File names should not contain parentheses, quotation marks, or other such characters.

-- Writing Sample of approximately 25 pages (or comparable evidence of scholarly accomplishment)
+- Writing Sample: A writing sample of 20-25 pages or comparable evidence of scholarly accomplishment